xyzz/pngshot/README.md

 # pngshot

-pngshot is a plugin to make screenshots good again.
+pngshot is a plugin to make screenshots great again.

 ## Features